AkmalBedrulzaman/Data-Wrangling-with-SQL/README.md

 ## 2) Inspecting Data

 #### Inspect Data at Schema Table
-    it will show all header each column - data type also provided here - also can know is our column nullable or not
+    it will show all header each column - data type also provided here - also can know are our columns nullable or not
 #### Inspect Data at Preview Table
-    it will show all column - so we can inspect al column
+    it will show all columns - so we can inspect all columns
 #### Where to query
     we can choose to query in split tab or in new tab - choose new tab is the best
-#### Query to Show First 10 Rows
+#### Query to Select All Columns for the First 10 Rows only
     SELECT
       *
     FROM